tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 - A traditional equity position
 - A long-dated bull call spread

+Equity trades are governed by price and the stop-loss.
+Options trades introduce time as an additional dimension of risk.

-Using options — particularly long-dated spreads — is not about leverage or aggression.
-It’s about **capital efficiency, risk definition, and portfolio flexibility**.
+Using long-dated spreads is not about leverage or aggression.
+It is a way to **mitigate time risk**, while gaining **capital efficiency, defined risk, and portfolio flexibility**.

 In a future post, I’ll break down:
 - When *not* to use options